Guidelines for Obtaining Permissions

 The principle of “fair use” provides for limited use of copyrighted text.
 Brief extracts may be used for commentary or criticism without permission if appropriate credit is given.
 Certain types of copyrighted text—poetry or song lyrics, for example—will require permission to reproduce even short quotations.
 A complete unit of any length (an essay, a chapter, etc.) will always require permission.

 Writings that are definitely in the public domain do not need permission from a copyright standpoint.
-Works published in the U.S. before 1923 are now in the public domain.
+Works published in the U.S. more than 95 years ago as of the previous December 31 are now in the public domain.
 Later works whose copyright was not renewed after its original (28-year) term are also in the public domain, but it is the author’s responsibility to demonstrate that copyright has expired in such cases.
 Most copyrights do get renewed.

 If you are in doubt about the need for permission, please feel free to discuss your questions with any member of the McFarland editorial staff.